How to find old messages on Gmail ?

 If in France, we put the days before the months, in the USA, it's the opposite.
 You will therefore have to type the number corresponding to the month, before that corresponding to the day, otherwise you will have unpleasant surprises with either erroneous results or a command that does not work at all!

 Let's say that you know even more precisely when this email was sent to you on Gmail and that it was between July 1 and 31, 2017.
-Well, it is possible to refine the search even further in your Gmail inbox.
+Well, it is possible to refine the search even further in your box Gmail.

 Here, the idea is to not only use the command before (before in French), but also the command after (after in French).
 So let's go back to the example we just came up with.